ClosedHouse/contest-18/1/readme.txt

 If the build succeeds, you'll find a brand new RPM under the RPMS directory.
 If not, an error will pop up and the rpmbuild will die with a non-zero exit code, giving you an opportunity to fix the problem a try to build it again.
-The problem can be in the recipe itself, or in the package files - these can be found under the BUILD/package_name... directory (but only if you attempted to build it at least once).
+The problem can be in the recipe itself, or in the package files.

+Let's say your spec file is correct, so the problem lies somewhere among your source files - these can be found in the SOURCES directory, most likely in an archive.
+In that case you need to unpack that archive, fix the issue, and pack it again using your favorite archive management utilities.
+After this you should be able to finally build your package.

 Now you hopefully know everything you need to know and can try to solve the puzzle.